isaqc-official/isaqc-official.github.io/_news/announcement_4.md

 We are excited to announce the upcoming Quantum Programming Challenge hosted by the ISAQC Quantum Club at IIIT Hyderabad!

 ***

-Hello,

-We are excited to announce the upcoming Quantum Programming Challenge hosted by the ISAQC Quantum Club at IIIT Hyderabad!
-This beginner-friendly event is scheduled for September 12th (Tuesday) , from 9 PM to 10 PM (IST), and will take place on Codeforces.

-During this one-hour challenge, participants will have to solve two coding questions in C++.
-Get a chance to win prizes worth Rs.
-3500!

-Stay tuned for the sample questions and the official challenge link.

-Regards,
-ISAQC team.

-***

 #### Event Details:

 <ul>